laughedelic/atom-ide-scala/README.md

 The work of this plugin is to launch the language server and wire communication with it to the Atom IDE services.
 Most of the interesting stuff is happening on the server side, so check also the [scalameta/metals](https://github.com/scalameta/metals) project.

+During development some reusable parts were split into separate repos:

+* [scalajs-atom-api](https://github.com/laughedelic/scalajs-atom-api): Scala.js facades for Atom-related APIs (including atom-languageclient)
+* [sbt-atom-package](https://github.com/laughedelic/sbt-atom-package): an sbt plugin wraping apm and simplifying development of Scala.js-based Atom plugins

 ## Features

+> ⚠️ This list is outdated and refers only to Metals features.
+Check each supported server documentation to find out which features they support.

 Here is a list of the features which are implemented.
 It doesn't mean that they all work well, just that they are implemented on the server side and are supported by this plugin.
 Also notice that some features may take time to activate after you open a new file or change code.